The Trapper #3

 Freed from her gilded cage

-The daughter of a wealthy industrialist, Eleanor Hart is an artist who earns her chance to capture the raw power of the vanishing West in paint by agreeing to marry a man of her father's choosing upon her return.
+The daughter of a wealthy industrialist, Eleanor Hart, is an artist who longs to capture in paint the raw power of the vanishing West.
+To do so, she agrees to her father’s conditions.
+He will fund the painting expedition if she agrees to marry a man of his choosing upon her return.

-Her guide, rugged Cherokee trapper Troy Price, is impressed by Eleanor's pluck, but transforms her longing for fame with a new yearning for freedom, adventure and a forbidden passion.
+Her guide, rugged Cherokee trapper Troy Price, is impressed by Eleanor's pluck, but on their journey, he transforms her longing for fame into a new yearning for freedom, adventure and a forbidden passion.

-Troy knows that he will never find acceptance in her world, but despite all reason, he can't resist loving her, even knowing that her father--and her promise to return--awaits.
+Troy knows that he will never find acceptance in her privileged world, but despite all reason, he can't resist loving her, even knowing that her father--and her promise to return--await.

 "Kernan's engaging characters, a colorful backdrop and Eleanor's personal growth make this classic western romance something special."

 Fort Union, Missouri River, 1840

 “I hate to be the harbinger of bad news, Mr. Price, but the leader of the expedition died of cholera in New Orleans.”

 Troy Price furrowed his brow, bracing as the first mate of the steamer Yellow Stone drew a breath and continued.